200-Hour YOga Teacher Training at yoga Soup

 Earn your 200-Hour Yoga Teacher Training & Certification

-This Yoga Alliance-accredited 200-hour training offers a rich study of yoga philosophy & practice including an in-depth survey of the founding principles of yoga, including the philosophies, key texts, ethics, and methods of teaching asana.
+This Yoga Alliance-accredited 200-hour training offers a rich study of yoga philosophy & practice including an in-depth survey of the foundational principles of yoga, including the philosophies, key texts, ethics, science of the nervous system and methods of teaching asana.

 You’ll learn a hands-on approach to how the body moves safely with postures supported by breath, curiosity, and approaches appropriate for every body and skill level.
 Rather than memorizing set sequences, you’ll learn the subtlety of sequencing that is creative, inspiring, safe, and accessible.

-Over the course of 200 + hours, you will learn and experience:
+This curriculum exceeds the Yoga Alliance Standards. you will learn and experience:

 • Embodied Anatomy & The Energetic Body – Understand how anatomy, physiology, and the subtle body work together to create a deeper, more holistic yoga practice.